cudbg/mpredict.js/README.md

 Then MPredict.js will automatically record the current mouse trace and sample it on the target DOM element(the document object by default)

+## Demo
+[Click here](https://cudbg.github.io/mpredict.js/prediction-demo.html) to see the demo of predicting mouse position.

 ## Documentation

 ###Options: